 The security mechanisms described in this specification are implemented using the security mechanisms of the MAC Layer.
 This section describes the mapping between Wireless USB security concepts and MAC Layer security concepts see reference [3].
-Refer to Section 6 for complete security details.
+Refer to Section 6Error!
+Reference source not found. for complete security details.